jonwis/app2app/README.md

 Note that you don't actually _need_ `app2appcore.dll` - all it provides is a nicer wrapper over the `AppExtension` type to identify services, and adapters to make working with `IDispatch` nicer for modern code.
-The `SimpleAbiCaller` and `SimpleAbiHost` project shows how to do this all-in-one without any code from `App2AppCore.dll`.
+The `SimpleAbiCaller` and `SimpleNetHostApp` project shows how to do this all-in-one without any code from `App2AppCore.dll`.

 # How to Experiment